ibm-cloud-docs/AnalyticsEngine/installing-additional-libraries.md

  ```
  pip install <archive url or or local file path>
  ```
+ Note that the additional libraries get installed under `~/pipAnaconda3Packages/`.

 ### Python 2

-To install Python 2.7 libraries, your script must install to the `/home/common/conda/anaconda2` environment by first setting the following environment variables:
+To install Python 2.7 libraries, your script must install in the `conda2` environment by first setting the following environment variables:

 ```
 export PATH=/home/common/conda/anaconda2/bin:$PATH